Get set up fast

 Caption workflow tips

-• Photo Mechanic first: cull, crop, edit, and apply wire XMP templates before importing to Caption Caddie.
+Cull, crop, edit, and apply wire XMP templates before importing into Caption Caddie.

-• Teams: build rosters manually or import via CSV, JSON, Photo Mechanic text, or ESPN URL.
+Build rosters manually or import them from CSV, JSON, Photo Mechanic text, or an ESPN URL.

-• Matchups & Events: create a matchup, attach rosters, set jersey colors, then make it active.
+Create a matchup, attach rosters, set jersey colors, and make it active before you start captioning.